oliverbenns/btc-option-pricer/README.md

 The `riskFreeRate` parameter is an optional floating point type input.
 This can be set to a fixed rate investment you have access to, such as your bank's interest rate.
 When not provided, it defaults to 0.05, the Bank of England rate @ 2nd August 2023.

-## Disclaimer

-This software is for educational purposes only and should not be used for trading purposes.
-All financial decisions are solely your responsibility.

 ## Example Output

 Below is a sample of the table that is output @ 15th May 2024.